karthikdarisi/Contact-managment-system-in-python/README.md

 # Contact-managment-system-in-python
-With my knowledge upto oops and file handling in python along with basics ,I make this project to demonstrate my learning.
+With my knowledge upto oops and file handling in python along with basics ,I made this project to demonstrate my learning.